daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/README.md

 1. O(1): Constant time complexity.
 It doesnt change with the size of the input.
 2. O(log n): Logarithmic time complexity; grows logarithmically as the input size grows.
+> This means that if your input is size n, then the algorithm will perform x operations, where `2^x = n`
+> O(logn) means that somewhere in your algorithm, the input is being reduced by a percentage at every step.

 > A logarithm is the inverse operation to exponents.

 4. O(n): Linear time complexity; grows linearly with the input size.
 Meaning you will do ceartain stuff, n times. n always being fixed by the length of the input.